learningequality/ka-lite-installers/osx/release-docs/README.md

 1. Download the [KA Lite Mac OS X Installer for 0.16](http://pantry.learningequality.org/downloads/ka-lite/0.16/installers/mac/).
 1. Double-click the downloaded `KA-Lite.pkg` package and follow the setup wizard.
 The installation requires admin privileges.
-1. The installer will create the `/Applications/KA-Lite/` folder that contains the KA-Lite application, uninstaller tool, licence, readme, and release notes documents.
+1. The installer will create the `/Applications/KA-Lite/` folder that contains the KA-Lite application, uninstall tool, licence, readme, release notes, and the support folder.
 1. The install process is quite lengthy because the installer had to copy assessment items and run some management commands including the setup process.
 Please be patient.